mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 softmax(x \Theta)
 $$

 Now this part of the expression does the policy's heavy lifting.
 It says that the state $x$ is multiplied by the parameters $\Theta$ and are passed through a [softmax](https://en.wikipedia.org/wiki/Softmax_function) function (again, $x$ is 1 in our example, so this simplifies to $\Theta$).

+##### The Softmax Function

 The softmax function transforms a vector of abitrary numbers into a probability distribution.
 It does this by exponentiating each element of the vector and then normalizing the result by dividing it by the sum of all of the vector's exponetiated elements.

 $$
 softmax(z) = \frac{e^{z}}{\sum_{i} e^{z_i}}